xpepermint/approvedjs/README.md

 > Schema-based data filtering, validation and error handling.

 Approved.js allows for filtering and validating complex javascript objects and error handling.
-It has a simple, unified and beautiful API with a full asynchronous support.
+It has a simple, unified and beautiful API with a support for asynchronous processing.

 It is an open source package.
 The [source code](https://github.com/xpepermint/approvedjs) is available on GitHub where you can also find our [issue tracker](https://github.com/xpepermint/approvedjs/issues).